Opinion | Mike Pence’s rehab tour begins, and a big Trumpian truth is revealed

 And Trump has not in any sense declared we should be fundamentally allied with Ukraine and against Russia for broader reasons.
 Trump hasn’t voiced support for the imperative of standing with the West and liberal democracy, and against Putin’s effort at violent annexation, as a matter of values and principle.

 Trump remains the leader of the Republican Party.
-He’s the frontrunner for the 2024 GOP nomination.
-Will there come a point at which Republicans openly debate what Trump truly represents, never mind renouncing it?
+He’s the front-runner for the 2024 GOP nomination.
+Will there come a point at which Republicans openly debate what Trump truly represents, never mind renounce it?

 Time will tell.
 But it’s not clear how this might work.
 Just about every Republican voted to exonerate Trump over the Ukraine scandal.
 How many have followed Rep. Adam Kinzinger (R-Ill.) in disavowing that vote?